Skip to main content

 How the Waste Factor Math Works

-Two formulas cover nearly every situation: the base waste formula, and the pattern-repeat add-on for patterned materials.
+Two formulas cover almost every case: base waste + pattern-repeat add-on.

 Base waste formula